boltlabs-inc/key-mgmt-spec/system-functionalities.md

 ### Generate and Store a Secret
 - [TODO #43](https://github.com/boltlabs-inc/key-mgmt-spec/issues/43): Determine failure and retry behavior for this protocol: what is the client behavior after receipt of ACK?

+This client-initiated functionality allows for two ways of generating and storing a secret:
+- local generation with remote backup; and
+- remote-only generation and storage.

+#### Local secret generation with remote backup
 This client-initiated functionality generates a secret locally and stores the result both locally and remotely.

 Input: